dracaruss/GuardDuty-Automated-Threat-Detection-and-Remediation-Pipeline/README.md

 ##

+> [!WARNING]
-But I realize no more emails came in.
+> But I realize no more emails came in.
 There were 6 alerts, so why just 3 emails?
 Hmm.
 When I checked the logs I saw:
 ```Bash
 $ aws logs tail /aws/lambda/guardduty-ec2-remediation --since 30m --profile guardduty-lab
 ```